|

 A CableCard can be in the

-form of a software and/or it can take a physical form.
-In its physical
+form of a software and/or it can take a physical form such as hardware

 form, it's about the